kacurtis/ObsCovgTools/README.md

 user-defined units (e.g., trips, sets, or hooks).
 Currently, potential objectives implemented are (1) a target probability of observing a bycatch event (given that it occurred in total effort), and (2) a target bycatch estimation CV (coefficient of variation).
-The user can also specify the desired probability of achieving the target CV.
-Probability of observing a bycatch event, and of any bycatch occurring in a given amount of total effort, is based on the corresponding Poisson or negative binomial probability distribution function.
-Bycatch estimation CVs are based on simulated mean-per-unit bycatch estimates with finite population correction, and exclude simulations with zero observed bycatch.
+Probability of observing a bycatch event, and of any bycatch occurring in a given amount of total effort, is based on the corresponding Poisson or negative binomial probability mass function.
+Bycatch estimation CVs are based on simulated bycatch in total and observed effort.

 ### Caveat